 To address this training gap the project has developed a set of useful modules that will help you navigate health & safety issues related to the most common materials and operations, without forgetting other higher risk or less known topics.

 With this in mind, a total of 8 modules were created, distributed under 3 main sections:

 - Waste management.

 © European Union, 2021.
-This H&S Blueprint Training Action is an initiative of the European Commission funded by the EU programme for the Competitiveness of Enterprises and SMEs (COSME).
+This H&S Blueprint platform is an initiative of the European Commission funded by the EU programme for the Competitiveness of Enterprises and SMEs (COSME).

 © European Union, 2021.
 The Commission’s reuse policy is implemented by the Commission Decision of 12 December 2011 on the reuse of Commission documents, unless otherwise indicated (e.g. in individual copyright notices), content owned by the EU on this website is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) licence.
 This means that reuse is allowed, provided appropriate credit is given and changes are indicated.

 The information and views set out in these trainings are those of the author(s) and do not necessarily reflect the official opinion of EISMEA, the European Commission or other European Institutions.
 EISMEA does not guarantee the accuracy of the data included in these trainings.
 Neither EISMEA, nor the Commission or any person acting on their behalf may be held responsible for the use that may be made of the information contained therein.